 The event will feature three main stages (conversation, research and impact), lightning talks, a workshop area and the exhibition space, which will feature interactive demonstrations.

-Secure your place now for the two-day event which will take place on 21-22 March at the Queen Elizabeth II Centre in Westminster, London.
+Secure your place online now for the two-day event which will take place on 21-22 March at the Queen Elizabeth II Centre in Westminster, London.
 Early bird tickets are available until Monday 23 January.

 Chief Scientist of The Alan Turing Institute, Mark Girolami said: “We’re pleased to start 2023 with the launch of our national showcase, AI UK.
 We look forward to building on the success of last year’s event by welcoming some of the UK’s leading voices to help us show the innovative AI, machine learning and data science research and innovation taking place across the UK.